YUCHEN005/DPSL-ASR/README.md

 Right figure: back-end ASR module with style learning and consistency loss in our DPSL-ASR.
 The dashed arrows denote sharing parameters.

-If you find DPSL-ASR useful in your research, please use the following BibTeX entry for citation:
+If you find DPSL-ASR useful in your research, please kindly use the following BibTeX entry for citation:

 ```bash
 @article{hu2022dual,